A lot or a little?

 What parents need to know

-Parents need to know that this show relies heavily on martial arts fight scenes for its success, as the plot has very little substance to offer kids.
+Parents need to know that Power Rangers Mystic Force relies heavily on martial arts fight scenes for its success, as the plot has very little substance to offer kids.
 Fantasy violence includes punching, kicking, sword battles, and firepower, none of which has serious consequences.
 The Power Rangers are heavily marketed to the 5+ set, but they're better suited for kids a year or two older.
 Little kids may find some of the monstrous villains scary, and occasionally a Ranger turns into a vampire or similarly frightening being.
 Lessons on friendship and teamwork are muddled in the midst of the show's suffocating violence.

 What's the story?